SSH4A in Lao PDR

 News and stories

-Australian support for inclusive WASH development extended by two years to focus on climate resilience
+Australian WASH support extended to focus on climate resilience

 Champhone district resident drawing water stored in container (Bart Verweij for SNV)